gwg-women/gwg-women-techmakers/README.md

 Displays the searchResults in the form of a list on the leftside of the app.

 ***PlacesListItem.js***
 Contains the ListItems control that displays all the list items.
-It displays the name address and opening hpurs of a place.
+It displays the name address and opening hours of a place.

 ***Search.js***
 Get's the user Input for search query.